•••••TEARS OF ZUBAIDA••••• •••Chapter three•••

-"Yes, I told inna."
+"Yes, I told Inna."
 Replied Zubaida.

 "What did she say?"

-Zubaida had packed the clothes she will need and was ready to go to the city for the naming ceremony which is tomorrow and Mariya and her other relatives that will attend the ceremony are leaving later in the evening."Yace a'a 'yan'nan."
-Zainaba said shaking her head vigorously.
+Zubaida had packed her clothes for the journey and was ready to leave for Kaduna for the naming ceremony which is tomorrow together with Mariya and her other relatives who were going later in the evening.

-Zubaida was mum, although she wanted to go so bad, yet her father had said no and so be it.
+Zubaida was mum, although she wanted to go so bad, her father had said no and so be it.

 "I am joking, he said you can go and here take this..."
-Zainaba said smiling as she hand over a thousand naira note to her daughter.
+Zainaba said smiling as she handed over a thousand naira note to her daughter.
 "He gave me this to give you for the transport fee and tip if you might need something."

-"And this one is from me, you can add it to the one your father has given you."
-Zainaba said giving Zubaida a five hundred naira note.
+"And this one is from me, you can add it to the one your father has given you," Zainaba said giving Zubaida a five-hundred-naira note.

 "A'a inna, wannan ma ya isa.
-Where will I take this amount to."
+Where will I take this amount to?"
 Zubaida declined politely.

-After much insistence from her mother, she decided to collect the money.Zainaba helped Zubaida with the bag her belongings were, and walked her to the kwar gida.
+Zainaba helped Zubaida with the bag her belongings were in, and walked her to the kwar gida.

 Without thinking twice, the person she saw quickly walked as fast as her legs could go with Zubaida running after her.